Milwaukie High School: History

 The front (west entrance) of the second Milwaukie High School main building before it was replaced.

 Milwaukie High School was built in 1907.
 The first building was replaced in 1925.
 The current Gym was rebuilt following the Columbus Day storm in 1962.

 In 2018, the building was deemed unsafe.
-Therefore, it was rebuilt in the same location with a similar footprint painted in the classic North Clackamas Grey and Tan.
+Therefore, it was rebuilt in the same location with a similar footprint.
 Along with a new building, the Gym and Commons (built in 1995) were remodeled, including a newly designed gym floor and modern lighting.
 The school operated for two years in trailers built in the current track and field areas.

 The new building was finished in the fall of 2020, with students slated to return amidst the COVID-19 pandemic in 2021.
 The new main building was dedicated with a ribbon-cutting ceremony on October 8, 2021.

 The school's first mascot, the Maroon, fell into disfavor with students because of its similarity to the word "moron."
 The student body voted on a new mascot, and as a result, the mustang was chosen.

 In 2005, the school added the Milwaukie Academy of the Arts to its campus.
 This is a charter school that operates with Milwaukie High School's main campus to offer a full course catalog.
 The school focuses on integrating the arts into core school subject areas.

 In 2023, beloved football coach Roland Aumeller ("Coach Aum") passed away.
 A school-wide memorial was held after school on November 4.
 His death was mourned throughout many, through Milwaukie residents and MHS alumni.
 Milwaukie High renamed its stadium after Aumeller in his honor.

 On August 13, 2024, World History, U.S. History and AP United States History teacher Alyson Battistel was named as Oregon's history teacher of the year.
 She went on to participate in the finalists for the National level competition.

 In 2024, along with the rest of the North Clackamas School District, the school banned the use of cellular devices on campus during school hours.
 In 2025, in accordance with state law, all schools in Oregon banned cell phone use in schools.